atlonglastkibet/jav-nairobi/README.md

 ## Objectives

-**1. Equity-Aware Transit Evaluation**
-To quantify spatial and temporal inequities across Nairobi's 85 wards using Gini coefficients, coverage analysis, and service frequency metrics.
+1. To quantify spatial and temporal inequities across Nairobi's 85 wards using Gini coefficients, coverage analysis, and service frequency metrics.

-**2. Graph Neural Network for Stop Placement**
-To develop and train a GNN model to predict optimal stop locations by learning patterns from well-served benchmark areas and applying them to underserved regions.
+2. To develop and train a GNN model to predict optimal stop locations by learning patterns from well-served benchmark areas and applying them to underserved regions.

-**3. Route Performance Ranking**
-To create a composite scoring system that balances coverage improvement, ETA efficiency, and congestion mitigation to rank route extension proposals.
+3. To create a composite scoring system that balances coverage improvement, ETA efficiency, and congestion mitigation to rank route extension proposals.

 ## Core Achievements and Impact